billgathen/thinking-in-elm/README.md

 The first time you build one of the projects, Elm needs to pull down all the dependencies: accept the defaults for all the questions it asks you.

-To try the examples on your local machine, run this command in your terminal in the main directory for the example:

-`open index.html`

 ## The Steps